frereit/haste-world-gen/README.md

 ## Building

 No special dependencies are needed to build this project.

-Though to really get any use out of it, you'll probably want to change the `main` method in `Program.cs` to do what interests you.
+You can use the HasteLayoutGen project as a library to do generate the nodes and edges for any seed (with any generator), and then do any custom analysis you can dream of.
+It's easiest to just add a new Console Application to the project, with a dependency on the HasteLayoutGen project.

+## Licenses

+- This project bundles the "Noto Sans" font.
+Noto Sans is Copyright 2022 The Noto Project Authors (https://github.com/notofonts/latin-greek-cyrillic).
+You can view the full license text of the Open Font License [here](https://fonts.google.com/noto/specimen/Noto+Sans/license)